STRIDES/NIHCloudLabGCP/README.md

 ```
 git clone https://github.com/STRIDES/NIHCloudLabGCP.git
 ```
 Now you have the NIHCloudLabGCP directory available.
-Navigate to NIHCloudLabGCP > tutorials > notebooks > pangolin > pangolin_pipeline.ipynb.
+Navigate to NIHCloudLabGCP > tutorials > notebooks > GWASCoatColor > GWAS_coat_color.ipynb.
 Explore this notebook and see how data moves in and out of the VertexAI environment.
 You can also manually add files, whether notebooks or data using the up arrow in the top left navigation menu.
 We can easily switch between different kernels in the top right.
 If you had selected Python3 when starting the instance, you would only have access to Python, but would need a different instance to open or create an R notebook, but if you start with R, then can switch between R and Python.
 After finishing this notebook, move onto the SRA_and_BigQuery notebook to learn about some key GCP skills like importing (SRA) data, making a cloud storage bucket and moving data in and out of the bucket, and finally how to query VCF files with BigQuery.

 Here's a few tips if you are new to notebooks.
 The navigation menu in the top left controls the control panel that is the equivalent to your directory structure.
 The panel above the notebook itself controls the notebook options.
 Most of these are obvious, but a few you will use often are: